Samsung/tizen-docs/docs/application/dotnet/guides/tizen.circularUI/Quickstart.md

 ```

 <br><br>
-- In App.xaml.cs, remove all of the template code and replace it with the following code.
+- In App.xaml.cs, remove all of the template code and replace it with the following code:
-    - `OnButtonClicked` is event handler of `Button` `Clicked` event. below code simply display Toast popup during 3 seconds.
+    - `OnButtonClicked` is an event handler of `Button` `Clicked` event.
+The following code simply displays Toast popup during three seconds:

 **App.xaml.cs file**
 ```cs